0330 822 0505

 Get Started with an expert broker to find out exactly how much you could borrow.

-Your income source and outgoings will be the two key factors under consideration in their affordability calculations.
-Some lenders may even loan more than 6 times your household income if these factors are favourable enough.
+Your income source and outgoings will be the two key factors considered in your affordability calculations.
+If these factors are favourable enough, some lenders may even lend more than six times your household income.

 How is this calculated?

-Below is a table showing the mortgage amounts possible with a number of hypothetical household incomes.
-While using the common multiples of 4, 4.5 and 6, may only give a broad indication of what you need to earn to get a £30,000 mortgage, they are still useful to at least get an idea of income requirements.
+Below is a table showing possible mortgage amounts with several hypothetical household incomes.
+While using the common multiples of 4, 4.5, and 6 may only give a broad indication of what you need to earn to get a £30,000 mortgage, they are still helpful for at least getting an idea of income requirements.

 Annual Combined Household Income 4 Times Multiplier 4.5 Times Multiplier 6 Times Multiplier